ehashman/website-wics/content/F2014/F14-media-sarah-sharp.md

 two days if you want to try to meet up or chat more.

-So when I was first asked to come to Waterloo, I had kind of an imposter syndrome moment, where I was like "Why would they want to invite me here?"
+So when I was first asked to come to Waterloo, I had kind of an imposter syndrome moment, where I was like "...why would they want to invite me here?"
 And I was like, "No, you are awesome because you are a kernel developer, you wrote the USB3 driver and speak at conferences across the world and have done things like that Linux kernel developer panel with Linus Torvalds."
 So when I